Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

+\begin{enumerate} \item \textit{Supervised learning.} This paradigm relies on paired training samples, where fine-resolution observations ${X}_2(s, t_2)$ are available as targets.
+Most existing STF models fall into this category.
+While supervised learning has proven effective, its dependence on cloud-free, fine-resolution LST data limits scalability in real LST applications.

-Unsupervised learning consists of training a model on input data without labels, where the algorithm must identify patterns within the data~\cite{rani2023self}.
-In STF, this means that ${X}_2(s, t_i)$ is unknown.
-Only one recent work has explored this research direction~\cite{yu2024unsupervised}.
+\item \textit{Unsupervised learning.} Here, the model is trained without fine-resolution labels, meaning ${X}_2(s, t_2)$ is unknown.
+Only one recent study has explored an unsupervised STF formulation~\cite{yu2024unsupervised}.
+This direction is especially promising for LST.